Impacting spheres: from liquid drops to elastic beads: Numerical Framework

 where the curvature $\kappa$ is computed via height functions \citep{popinet2018numerical}.
 Explicit surface‑tension forcing imposes the standard capillary time‑step constraint \citep{popinet2009}; the explicit update of $\boldsymbol{\sigma_e}$ adds a typically milder constraint.

 At the substrate we impose no‑penetration and no‑slip, and a zero normal pressure gradient.
 To enforce a non‑contacting (superhydrophobic) condition we set $\psi=0$ at the wall, maintaining a thin air cushion \citep{kolinski-2014-epl,Vatsal_thesis}.
-We stress that contact initiation in soft–solid impacts is generically air‑mediated and can proceed annularly or patchily with a non‑monotonic initial contact radius; see Zheng et al. (2021)\cite{zheng2021air} for direct observations of air-mediated contact in compliant‑hemisphere impacts.
+For liquid drops, enforcing this air cushion results in a non-wetting (superhydrophobic) substrate, while for elastic spheres this results in a non-contacting substrate.
+We stress that contact initiation in soft–solid impacts is generically air‑mediated and can proceed annularly or patchily with a non‑monotonic initial contact radius; see Zheng et al. (2021)\citep{zheng2021air} for direct observations of air-mediated contact in compliant‑hemisphere impacts.
 Top and lateral boundaries use outflow (ambient pressure, zero tangential stress, zero normal velocity gradient).
 Boundaries are positioned far enough to avoid spurious confinement effects.
 The axisymmetric domain size is $8R_0\times 8R_0$.
 We employ quadtree adaptive mesh refinement (AMR) \citep{popinet2009,popinet2015} with maximal refinement at the interface and in regions of large velocity gradients.
 Wavelet‑based error control uses tolerances $10^{-3}$ for $\bm{u}$, $\psi$, $\kappa$, and $\boldsymbol{\mathcal{A}}$.
 Grid‑independence tests confirm convergence.
 Unless stated otherwise, the minimum cell size is $\Delta=R_0/512$ (i.e.\ 512 cells per radius on a uniform equivalent grid), increased to $\Delta=R_0/2048$ when required.
-Further numerical details can be found in \citet{popinet2015,Vatsal_thesis,dixitViscoelasticWorthingtonJets2025}.
+Further numerical details can be found in \citet{popinet2015,Vatsal_thesis} and \citet{dixitViscoelasticWorthingtonJets2025}.